marcglasberg/fast_immutable_collections/README.md

 ```

 The auto-flush process is a heuristic only.
-However, note the process is very fast (uses only simple integer operations)
-and uses just a few bytes of memory to work.
+However, note the process is very fast, using only simple integer operations and a few bytes of memory.
 It guarantees that, if a collection is being used a lot, it will flush more often than one which is not being used that often.
 It also guarantees a collection will not auto-flush in the middle of sync operations.
 Finally, it saves no references to the collections, so it doesn't prevent them from being garbage collected.